microsoft/coyote/docs/_learn/tutorials/hello-world-actors.md

 ## Hello world example with actors

-The [HelloWorldActors](http://github.com/microsoft/coyote-samples/) is a simple program to get you started using the Coyote [actors programming model](/coyote/learn/programming-models/actors/overview).
+[HelloWorldActors](http://github.com/microsoft/coyote-samples/) is a simple program to get you started using the Coyote [actors programming model](/coyote/learn/programming-models/actors/overview).